 Unless you are a global FMCG behemoth like the Coca Cola Company, you probably don’t need every single person on the face of the earth to see your online ads.
-It’s far more likely that the product you are selling is targeted to a specific demographic, neighborhood, city, state, country, group of countries or other specific geographical region.
-This is where Google Ads localization is invaluable.
+It’s far more likely that the product you are selling is targeted to a specific demographic, neighbourhood, city, state, country, group of countries or other specific geographical region.
+This is where Google Ads localisation is invaluable.

 Google Ads will display a Reach for the location(s) you choose which is the estimated number of persons who could potentially see the advertisement.
 There are three options you can choose from per location—Add (to add the location to your ad target area), Exclude (to block your ad from showing up on devices in the specified area) and Nearby (display regions within proximity that you may want to add to your selection).